 The index is based on nine different variables, each coming from different questions.
-These are based on voter perceptions of the campaign (e.g., finding the campaign informative, knowing a candidates platform) and reported actions (e.g., discussing politics with those outside their ethnic group, having received gifts or cash from campaigns).
+These are based on voters' perceptions of the campaign (e.g., finding the campaign informative, knowing a candidate's platform), and reported actions (e.g., discussing politics with those outside their ethnic group, having received gifts or cash from campaigns).
 All survey questions that could be interpreted as a practice related to clientelism were included in the index to avoid another channel of possible tendentious reporting.
 Hence, in constructing the index we erred on the side of inclusiveness.
-The online Appendix provides the treatment effects for each individual outcome included in the index, and also details the individual questions.
-12 standard t-test and the randomization inference test.
-This suggests that treatment shifts voter behavior in ways that are consistent with smaller presence of clientelist practices.
+The Online Appendix provides the treatment effects for each individual outcome included in the index, and also details the individual questions.

 Panel A of Table 2 presents the estimated treatment effect on the clientelism index.
-The control mean is (by construction) zero, and treatment lowers the index by 0.227 average standard deviations, an effect that is significant at the 5 percent level both in the
+The control mean is (by construction) zero, and treatment lowers the index by 0.227 average standard deviations, an effect that is significant at the 5% level both in the standard t-test and the randomization inference test.
+This suggests that treatment shifts voter behavior in ways that are consistent with smaller presence of clientelist practices.